 We utilize an on-line primary care curriculum that consists of core pediatric continuity clinic topics discussed in a question and answer format.
 In addition, core continuity clinic topics are discussed during noon conferences throughout the year at both hospitals.
 Residents serve as their continuity clinic's patients' primary physician during their training.
 They work with a consistent group of residents and faculty weekly.
 They see their patients from infancy through age 21 for health maintenance, uncomplicated issues as well as complex, chronic medical problems.
 They routinely deal with family and psychosocial issues as well as behavioral and school problems and interact with social work and local schools.
 They deal with issues of practice management (i.e. pharmaceutical coverage, insurance, referrals) on a daily basis and utilize an EMR at both sites.
 Both clinics are part of a medical home program for children with special healthcare needs.

 Both clinics participate in Reach Out and Read (ROR) programs and strongly support literacy promotion.
 The USF ROR program is one of the oldest in the state of Florida and has a vibrant volunteer program primarily utilizing undergraduate students.

-The community-based continuity clinic experience is available to all PL2 and PL3 residents and provides a longitudinal experience in a variety of settings (urban, rural and suburban) at either private practice or community health clinics.
+The community-based continuity clinic experience is available to all PL2 and PL3 residents and provides a longitudinal experience in a variety of settings at either private practice or community health clinics (urban, rural and suburban).
 We currently have 38 locations available to the residents.
 Residents that plan to pursue fellowship training may choose a clinic in their chosen subspecialty.
-All subspecialties as well as Emergency medicine are available.
-Both of these opportunities give the resident an opportunity to develop a relationship with a mentor and provide additional clinical experience and increases opportunity to conduct research.
+All subspecialties as well as emergency medicine and hospitalist medicine are available.
+All of these opportunities give the resident an opportunity to develop a relationship with a mentor and provide additional clinical experience and increases opportunity to conduct research.

 Return to Top